A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Data

 \section{Data}

 We employ \textit{in-situ} observations from \textit{ACE}, situated at \(\text{L}_1\) and spanning the period from 1998-02-05 00:00:00 to 2023-12-31 23:59:00 (UTC).
 The magnetic field was obtained from the MAG instrument \citep{smith1998ace} and plasma data (ion number density and velocity) from the SWEPAM instrument \citep{mccomas1998solar}.
-The downloaded magnetic data with 1-s resolution were downsampled to a 1-min cadence, while density and velocity data at 64-s were upsampled using linear interpolation to match the magnetic field's cadence.
+The downloaded magnetic data with 1-s resolution were down-sampled to a 1-min cadence, while density and velocity data at 64-s were upsampled using linear interpolation to match the magnetic field's cadence.
 These data span \(\sim2.5\) solar activity cycles \citep{Usoskin2023LRSP_sol_activity}, including three maxima and two minima (see Fig. \ref{fig:time1}).
 Plasma measurements are sometimes unavailable; possible reasons for this include contamination by large CME/SEP events \citep{skoug2004extremely}, instrumental aging after 2010 \citep{Skoug2014ACErepointing}, or spacecraft attitude adjustment and calibration periods.
 The instrumental aging that affects proton density measurements was addressed in 2012 with adjustments to the spacecraft by the \textit{ACE} team \citep[see][]{Skoug2014ACErepointing}.

-In our analysis missing data points are represented as `\(NaN\)', and the full dataset is partitioned into consecutive non-overlapping 12-hour intervals that begin at 00:00 each day, closed at the start time and open at the end time.
+In our analysis, missing data points are represented as `\(NaN\)', and the full dataset is partitioned into consecutive non-overlapping 12-hour intervals that begin at 00:00 each day, closed at the start time and open at the end time.
 The \(NaNs\) mainly affect density data, which, for our analysis, are only required to compute the mean density within an interval (see Sec. \ref{sec:res}).
 We exclude intervals in which the fraction of \(NaNs\) in density is above 90\%.
 In the remaining intervals the fraction of \(NaNs\) in the velocity and magnetic field data is below 10\%.
-The 12-hour interval duration is chosen to include several turbulent correlation times \citep[\(\sim 1\) hour at 1 au;][]{bruno2013LRSP}, which is a standard approach when computing turbulence statistics \citep[e.g.,][]{matthaeus1982JGR}.\footnote{We have repeated our analysis (Sec. \ref{sec:res}) for 6 and 24 hour intervals, and by excluding intervals in which the fraction of \(NaNs\) in density data is above 70\%.
-The results are not significantly changed in any of these cases.}